JamesCalingo/coding_challenges/README.md

 ## Step 2: HTM Losche!

-Now that we can serve something up, let's make things a bit more interesting by making said thing a bit more complex.
+Now that we can serve something up, let's make things a bit more interesting by making said thing a bit more complex: An HTML document.

+In case you didn't know, you're reading an HTML document right now!

 ## Step 3: Concurrency